Call for papers! Submit your paper to the "International Journal of Data Science and Analytics" before the 30th of June 2024!

 Considering the well-structured user communities and the strong relationship existing between EUMETSAT, Mercator-Océan and ECMWF, Copernicus ClimateChange Service, the organisations have joined their efforts to implement one instance of DIAS in partnership, namely WEkEO.
 WEkEO is the service for marine environmental data, virtual environments for data processing, and skilled user support.
-WEkEO will have a public and free part for discovery and access to data and data products, while it will also have a commercial part with various analysis applications and cloud space.
+WEkEO has a public and free part for discovery and access to data and data products, while it also has a commercial part with various analysis applications and cloud space.